 - The psychological aspects of a midlife crisis.

-- How to reveal the new side of your life.
-The attraction of new relationships and friends.
+- The attraction of new relationships and friends.

-- How to remove conflict from your life in midlife crisis.
-Expanding life options.
+- How to remove conflict from your life in a midlife crisis.

 - Dealing with midlife crisis frustrations.
 How to talk with others.

 - I want to run away!
 How to stay true to oneself rather than run away.

 - The next steps to your Mid Life Transformation.

 Here are ten steps to guide your midlife crisis.
 If you understand these truths, it then becomes possible to grow through a crisis with grace.